markjprice/apps-services-net8/README.md

 - [Improvements & Errata - list of corrections](docs/errata)
 - [Second edition's support for .NET 9](docs/dotnet9.md)

+## Microsoft Certifications
+Microsoft used to have exams and certifications for developers that covered skills like C# and ASP.NET.
+Sadly, they have retired them all.
+These days, the only developer-adjacent exams and certifications are for Azure or Power Platform, as you can see from the certification poster: https://aka.ms/traincertposter

 ## Microsoft .NET community support
 - [.NET Developer Community](https://dotnet.microsoft.com/platform/community)
 - [.NET Tech Community Forums for topic discussions](https://techcommunity.microsoft.com/t5/net/ct-p/dotnet)